 Power failure alarm using transformer and relay

-This power failure alarm circuit is very simple and is very useful when used with electric ovens, a refrigeration systems or to prevent a thief from cutting off the electrical power because it immediately warns of the problem.
+This power failure alarm circuit is very simple and is very useful.
+This It can be used with electric ovens, a refrigeration systems or to prevent a thief from cutting off the electrical power, because it immediately warns of the problem.
 It also serves you when the fuses have blown.

 You can connect any kind of device, at the output of the circuit (relay) to call attention, such as a light, a siren or both.
 See the diagram below.

 Power Failure Alarm Operation

-The primary winding of the 120/240 to 12 VAC transformer (T) is connected to the power lines, either 120 or 240 VAC.
-Transformer secondary have 12 VAC.
-The transformer secondary sine wave voltage is half-wave rectified by the diode (D) and then flattened by means of an electrolytic capacitor (C).
+The primary winding of the 120/240 to 12 VAC transformer (T) is connected to the power lines, The transformer secondary sine wave voltage is half-wave rectified by the diode (D) and then flattened by means of an electrolytic capacitor (C).

 Relay should be a 1 pole 2 throw device.
 This means that the armature move between two possible contacts.
 The diagram below shows the diagram of a 1-pole, 2-shot relay.

 - When there is electrical power, relay is activated and the armature is connected to one throw. (contacts D and C are active)